OpenSourceEconomics/epp_topics/src/epp_topics/pandas/management_definitions_example/screencast/slides.md

 ---

-# Roadmap for the chapter
+# Remainder of the chapter

 - *(Imperative and)* Functional data cleaning

 - Handling complex data structures

+- Tips, tricks, and advanced topics

 ---